-Your camping trailer has been built to make towing easy, but get to know how your tow vehicle handles with the added weight and length of your Nordic unit.
+Your camping trailer has been built to make towing easy, but get to know how your tow vehicle handles with added weight and length of your Viking unit.
 Before leaving on a trip, practice turning, backing, braking and accelerating.
-You may find little difference in the operation, but remember to allow extra room for the combined length of the tow vehicle - Nordic unit.
+You may find a little difference in the operation, but remember to allow extra room for the combined length of the tow vehicle and Viking unit.
 The following are tips to help you in your driving.